Step by Step Install – Trail Standard Off-Road TRD Pro Style Grille

 TSO also makes the letters for the grille.
 If you are looking to customize the layout of the letters T.O.Y.O.T.A, you can buy those as a separate pack directly from TSO.

 I believe they can get pretty custom here so if you have a special request for letters or a custom logo, just reach out to them and see how they can help.

 Trail Standard Off-Road offers a few different options on their website to make ordering easier.

 You can buy the following:

-- TSO Grille Cover – check all prices on their website.
+- TSO Grille Cover – check price

 - TSO Grille Cover with Letters

 - TSO Grille Cover and upper Grille – what we bought

 - TSO Grille Cover, upper Grille, and Letters